joelmoran101/load-json-data/README.md

 - Modern Python backend
 - Better error handling and validation

+**Supabase API** 3rd Party API from Nataly

-Both APIs feed the same React components - that's the power of modular architecture!
+All three backend APIs feed the same React components - that's the power of modular architecture!

 ---